D4rktheJohtonian/D4rktheJohtonian/README.md

 *If I don't respond or interact back to you, one of them is either because...* 💭
 - I'm afk.
-- I'm opening other app.
+- I'm opening other app/offtab.
 - I'm drawing/making characters.
 - I accidentally fall asleep (15% chances, it happens to me 3 times bruh).